shounakshastri/shounakshastri.github.io/_teaching/2016-2020_Theory_and_Lab_teaching.md

 location: "Vellore, TN, India."
 ---

+My responsibilities as a Teaching and Research Assistant included helping the faculties and laboratory staff with their teaching.

 ### I have handled/assisted in the following courses during my Assistantship (Jan.
 2016 - Jan.
 2020)

 1. Analog Communication Systems (Theory and Lab classes)